|Summer Session Catalog|

 To meet the heath care needs of MIT community members, MIT Medical offers a single, centralized source of comprehensive health insurance, care, and treatment at our own medical centers, and an extensive roster of health promotion programs.
 Members of the MIT community and their families have convenient, on-campus access to a broad range of clinical services and medical and dental specialties, delivered by highly qualified health care professionals.
 Through our affiliations with Boston's leading hospitals, our clinicians are able to refer patients with more serious conditions to the most appropriate specialists.
 MIT Medical is located in Building E23.

 Visits to MIT Medical are by appointment, except for urgent care.
 Urgent medical care is available at MIT Medical seven days a week from 7 am to 11 pm.
-The Mental Health and Counseling Service also has walk-in urgent care hours from 2 pm to 4 pm daily, Monday through Friday.
+The Mental Health and Counseling Service also has walk-in hours for urgent matters from 2 pm to 4 pm daily, Monday through Friday.
 MIT community members should call 617-253-4481 or 617-258-0656 (TTY) day or night for medical advice.

 More information about our services, including appointment hours, phone numbers, and clinician profiles can be found at http://medweb.mit.edu/directory/.

 All MIT students must have health insurance that meets the requirements for the Massachusetts Student Health Insurance Plan (SHIP).
 Students with J-1 visas under MIT sponsorship must have insurance that also meets US Department of State regulations for themselves and their spouses and children who accompany them.
 More information about Massachusetts health insurance requirements may be found at http://medweb.mit.edu/healthplans/student/waiver.html.

 MIT Student Health Plan